houchangok/algorithm-design/src/main/resources/leetcode/No.74 - Search a 2D Matrix.md

-### 题目
+### Search a 2D Matrix

+> No.74, medium

-Write an efficient algorithm that searches for a val in an m x n matrix.
+Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties:

 Integers in each row are sorted from left to right.
 The first integer of each row is greater than the last integer of the previous row.